 Across the road we head to Goredale Scar, a geologists dream with a huge chasm of overhanging rocks and a crashing waterfall that echoes around the gorge.
 Glacial melt-water has scoured away at the rock to produce this stunning limestone chamber and puts Malham Cove to shame.

 The last stop on our trip in t’Yorkshire is to Brimham Rocks.
 The weather has turned a rather foggy and its en eerie sleepy hollow atmosphere as we wander around the rocks and wonder whether we are lost or not because we can’t see more than 50 feet in front of us.
-What we can see up close is millstone grit worn smooth by 320 million years of erosion from ice, wind and thousand of kids feet to produce weird shaped rocks.
+What we can see up close is millstone grit worn smooth by 320 million years of erosion from ice, wind and thousands of kids feet to produce weird shaped rocks.